JakubPluta/gymhero/README.md

 # GymHero

-Simple application to create training plans, workouts, add own exercise and many others....
+Simple application to manage your gym training workouts.
+You have the flexibility to create your own exercises, you can develop custom training units and these units can be easily integrated into personalized training plans.
+You can manage your training units by adding or removing exercises as needed.
+By default application contains database od more than 1000 exercises.

 ### Motivation